 The Investment Committee operates under a charter approved by the Board.

-An Audit Committee comprised of three Directors, MJ Hirst (Chairman) RE Barker and SL McKenna and meets periodically to review the Company’s accounting policies; the content of financial statements; issues relating to the controls applied to the Company’s activities; the content, effectiveness and independence of the external audit; risk management issues; compliance issues and other related matters.
+An Audit Committee comprised of three Directors, MJ Hirst (Chairman), SL McKenna and Jon Webster and meets periodically to review the Company’s accounting policies; the content of financial statements; issues relating to the controls applied to the Company’s activities; the content, effectiveness and independence of the external audit; risk management issues; compliance issues and other related matters.
 Meetings of the Audit Committee are attended by a partner from the Company’s auditors, PricewaterhouseCoopers, the Managing Director, RM Freeman and the Chief Financial Officer, AJB Porter by invitation (on a non-voting basis).

 As a listed entity, the Company has an obligation under the Listing Rules to maintain an informed market with respect to its securities.
 Accordingly, we keep the market advised of all information required to be disclosed under the Rules which we believe would have material affect on the price or value of the Company’s securities.